rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/components-api.md

 ## Higher Order Components (HOC's)

-To understand how theming works in Reaction, it's important to understand what higher order components (HOC's) are and how they interact with UI (presentational) components.
+To understand how theming works in Demandit's important to understand what higher order components (HOC's) are and how they interact with UI (presentational) components.
 If this is the first time you're hearing about higher order components, we recommend you read some or all of the following items to get familiar with this pattern of writing React components.

 - Official React docs <https://facebook.github.io/react/docs/higher-order-components.html>
 - Higher Order Components in React <https://spin.atomicobject.com/2017/03/02/higher-order-components-in-react/>
 - A Gentle Introduction to React's Higher Order Components <https://www.robinwieruch.de/gentle-introduction-higher-order-components/>
-- Recompose (a handy library of HOC's that we use in Reaction) <https://github.com/acdlite/recompose/blob/master/docs/API.md>
+- Recompose (a handy library of HOC's that we use in Demand<https://github.com/acdlite/recompose/blob/master/docs/API.md>

 A higher order component's role is essentially to wrap a another component and pass it props that help it to render what you want in the UI.
 This could be a list of items from the database, the current user, info about the current route, etc.

-In Reaction, HOC's are added either at the point when components are registered or when you are replacing an existing component.
+In DemandHOC's are added either at the point when components are registered or when you are replacing an existing component.
 The first argument of `registerComponent` or `replaceComponent` is the component's name, the second is the component itself, and the third optional argument can be either a single HOC or an array of them.

 For example, this is how we pass the `currentUser` object to the `MainDropdown` component in the navbar: